mariawolf29/School_District_Analysis/README.md

 # School_District_Analysis
-In this challenge incorrect math and reading scores for ninth graders from one high school were replaced with NaN.
+Using the Pandas library and Jupyter Notebook replace incorrect math and reading scores for ninth graders from one high school using logical operations with conditionals.

+## Goals:
+- Filter DataFrames using logical operators
+- Replace the incorrect values with NaN

 ## PyCitySchools analysis contains:
  - District Summary